 The biggest advantage of Mohs surgery is its high cure rate (97 percent to 99 percent) for basal cell carcinoma and squamous cell carcinoma, the two most common forms of skin cancer.
 This is the highest success rate of all available forms of skin cancer treatment.

 The Mohs surgery technique lets physicians remove just the skin tissue affected by the skin cancer while preserving as much of the healthy surrounding tissue as possible.

-Mohs microscopic surgery is performed in special outpatient procedure rooms in the Skin Cancer Center, located within the Froedtert & the Medical College of Wisconsin Clinical Cancer Center.
+Mohs microscopic surgery is performed in special outpatient procedure rooms in the Skin Cancer Center, located within the Froedtert & MCW Clinical Cancer Center.

 The surgery is done using local anesthesia, similar to that used for a skin biopsy or minor dental work.
 Soothing décor and an audio system in the procedure rooms provide a comfortable environment for patients.
 Patients may even bring their own CDs and handheld devices to occupy them during the procedure.